-- 1. Use or threat of physical violence. - Verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct that threatens or endangers the health, safety, physical, or emotional wellbeing of any person or interferes with student studies or programs. - Sexual assault, which is defined as: deliberate physical contact of a sexual nature (or threats or attempts thereof) which is against the victim's will, with or without their consent. - Sexual harassment, which is defined as: unwelcome sexual advances, requests for sexual favors, and any other verbal or physical conduct of a sexual nature. - 5.
-Conduct that is lewd, disorderly, or indecent. - 6.
-Intentionally or recklessly interfering with College or apprenticeship activities. - 7.
-Endangering the safety of persons or property through tampering with fire safety equipment, improper possession, or use of flammable or hazardous substances, or improper use of emergency equipment. - 8.
-Use or possession of any weapon, firearm, fireworks, or projectile-impelling device of any kind on College property. - 9.
-Theft or possession of stolen property. - 10.
-Intentionally or recklessly destroying, damaging, or defacing College property or personal property. - 11.
-Intentionally furnishing false information to the College or any of its employees. - 12.
-Unauthorized presence in, or use of, College premises, facilities, or equipment.
+- 1. Use or threat of physical violence. - 2.
+Verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct that threatens or endangers the health, safety, physical, or emotional well-being of any person or interferes with student studies or programs. - 3.
+Engaging in discrimination based on race, color, national origin, gender, gender identity, sexual orientation, age, religion, disability, or any other legally protected status. - 4.
+Cyberbullying, misuse of technology and electronic communication to include social media, email, or messaging platforms) to harass, threaten, or harm others, or to share offensive or inappropriate content. - 5.
+Sexual assault, which is defined as: deliberate physical contact of a sexual nature (or threats or attempts thereof) which is against the victim's will, with or without their consent. - 6.
+Sexual harassment, which is defined as: unwelcome sexual advances, requests for sexual favors, and any other verbal or physical conduct of a sexual nature. - 7.
+Invasion of Privacy to include unauthorized recording, photography, or distribution of images, audio, or video of individuals without their consent, especially in settings where privacy is expected. - 8.
+Retaliating or taking adverse action against anyone for reporting a violation of College policy or participating in an investigation. - 9.
+Conduct that is lewd, disorderly, or indecent. - 10.
+Intentionally or recklessly interfering with College activities. - 11.
+Endangering the safety of persons or property through tampering with fire safety equipment, improper possession or use of flammable or hazardous substances, or improper use of emergency equipment. - 12.
+Unauthorized access or tampering with College systems to access College IT systems, accounts, devices, portals, or records, or interfering with the integrity or security of such systems. - 13.
+Use or possession of any weapon, firearm, fireworks, or projectile-impelling device of any kind on College property. - 14.
+Theft or possession of stolen property.

-- 13. Failure to comply with directions of any College officials or employees. - 14.
-Failure to submit to and pass required urinalysis. - 15.
-Failure to attend classes or any other mandatory College activities. - 16.
-Consumption of illegal or non-prescribed drugs or alcohol on College property, except consumption of alcohol at College-sponsored events is prohibited. - 17.
+- 15. Intentionally or recklessly destroying, damaging, or defacing College property or personal property. - 16.
+Intentionally furnishing false information to the College or any of its employees. - 17.
+Unauthorized presence in, or use of, College premises, facilities, or equipment. - 18.
+Failure to comply with directions of any College officials or employees. - 19.
+Failure to submit to and pass required urinalysis. - 20.
+Failure to attend classes or any other mandatory College activities. - 21.
+Academic Misconduct to include cheating, plagiarism, or other forms of academic dishonesty in connection with coursework and exams. - 22.
+Consumption of illegal or non-prescribed drugs or alcohol on College property, except consumption of alcohol at College-sponsored events is prohibited. - 23.
 Failure to report offers of employment.

-Violations of the Student Code of Conduct may result in a variety of disciplinary actions by the college president and/or its administrators and instructors including, but not limited to, probation, suspension, and/or permanent termination of eligibility to participate in College activities and prohibition from entering onto College property.
+Violations of the Student Code of Conduct may result in a variety of disciplinary actions by the College President and/or its Administrators and instructors including, but not limited to, probation, suspension, and/or permanent termination of eligibility to participate in College activities and prohibition from entering onto College property.

-Disciplinary decisions may be subject to review by the Disciplinary Committee, upon request of the student, within two (2) working days of initial disciplinary action having been taken.
+Appeal Process: Disciplinary decisions may be subject to review by the Disciplinary Committee, upon the written request of the student, within two (2) working days of initial disciplinary action having been taken.